cyrilletuzi/vscode-angular-schematics/README.md

 #### Entry component

+This behavior is *not* required anymore with [Ivy](https://angular.io/guide/ivy) (ie. Angular >= 9 with default config or Angular 8 with Ivy explicitly enable).
+It's only *required in non-Ivy mode*
+(ie. Angular <= 7, Angular 8 with default config or Angular 9 with Ivy explicitly disabled).

-Most of the time, Angular automatically manage the internal code to instantiate components, because they are either associated to a route (ie. pages) or used somewhere in a template (ie. presentation components).
+Most of the time, Angular automatically manages the internal code to instantiate components, because they are either associated to a route (ie. pages) or used somewhere in a template (ie. presentation components).

-But dialogs (like in Angular Material), modals (like in Ionic) and [Angular Elements](https://angular.io/guide/elements) are invoked at runtime, so it's required to register them in `entryComponents`.
+But dialogs (like in Angular Material), modals (like in Ionic) and [Angular Elements](https://angular.io/guide/elements) are invoked at runtime, so it was required to register them in `entryComponents`.

 #### Component with Shadow DOM encapsulation